SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 #### Testing of Prototypes

 1. **Working with the Prototype**:
+   - The recorder will start the recording and ensure that the prototype is working on the phone.
    - Participants will then go through the task list for our prototype.
 They will be accompanied by a facilitator/note-taker who will help direct them through the various tasks and record information.
 We will be recording the user to later conduct sentiment analysis on the users.
    - Key findings will focus on points of confusion while navigating the application.